-Action to be taken by:- What action to take if you have concerns Any member of staff Discuss your concerns with the DSL (Louise Irving) or in their absence, with the Deputy DSL (Sherin Vorajee) as soon as possible, before the child leaves for the day.
-It is important that the child is not sent home at the end of the day without taking the right protective action.
-In the absence of both DSL and DDSL you can (governor, volunteer, contractor, speak to a safeguarding lead, Charlotte Moss, Nicky Bloor or Lucy Patten.
-Nicky Bloor or Lucy Patten are on duty each day (see staffroom notice board for details). activity provider) 2.
+Action to be What action to take if you have concerns taken by:- Any member of staff (governor, volunteer, contractor, activity provider) Discuss your concerns with the DSL Sherin Vorajee or in their absence, with the Deputy DSL Nicky Bloor as soon as possible, before the child leaves for the day.
+It is important that the child is not sent at the end of the day without taking the right protective action.
 Complete the record of concern and pass/send it to the DSL.
 If the DSL or deputy is not available, you can speak to another senior member of staff.
-If they are are unsure if this is a safeguarding concern, they will contact the

-ChAD.
-If a referral to the Children's Advice and Duty Team (ChAD) is required the referral will be made (see below) You can make a referral directly to ChAD.
+If they are are unsure if this is a safeguarding concern, they will contact the ChAD.
+If a referral to the Children's Advice and Duty Team (ChAD) is required, the referral will be made (see below) You can make a referral directly to ChAD.
 You must then inform the DSL about your consultation with ChAD and what actions you have taken.
 Ensure all actions and decisions are recorded.
-Action to be taken by:- If you are concerned that the child is at risk of significant harm (Level 4) DSL or Deputy CHILD AT RISK OF SIGNIFICANT HARM - SECTION 47 DSL Use the Stoke-on-Trent's Safeguarding Children Partnership Threshold Framework 'Accessing the Right Help at the Right Time' and if you are unsure contact ChAD or/and your Education Lead for advice.
-1. If the child is at risk of significant harm (Section 47) Contact ChAD (235100 option 2) without delay.
+Action to be taken by: - If you are concerned that the child is at risk of significant harm (Level 4) DSL or Deputy DSL Use the Stoke-on-Trent's Safeguarding Children Partnership Threshold Framework 'Accessing the Right Help at the Right Time' and if you are unsure contact ChAD or/and your Education Lead for advice.
+1. If the child is at risk of significant harm (Section 47) 2.
+Contact ChAD (235100 option 2) without delay.
 Ensure you have all the relevant details to hand and provide as much information as you can about your concerns.
 Only inform the parents of the referral once the ChAD Consultant Social Worker has confirmed it is appropriate to do so.
-If you believe that the child is in immediate danger, or you suspect a crime has been committed, you must also contact the police immediately on 999.
+3. If you believe that the child is in immediate danger, or you suspect a crime has been committed, you must also contact the police immediately on 999.
 4. If ChAD have not informed you within 1 working day, whether or not your referral has been accepted, contact them to ascertain their decision.
 5. ChAD may decide, in consultation with you, that the child's needs are at Level 2 or 3 and that the school is best placed to provide support.
 See Early Help over page.
-Record all your discussions and decision-making on the child protection record or system, including the reasons for decisions.
+6. Record all your discussions and decision-making on the child protection record or system, including the reasons for decisions.
 Add this to the child's child protection file.
 (If the child does not have a stand-alone child protection file, you will need to create one.)
-Update/start the chronology.
+7. Update/start the chronology.
 Continue to update the child's file and chronology as the investigation and resulting work continues, including all concerns, discussions, decisions made and the reasons for them.